RaphaelDDL/google-prettify-monokai-theme/README.md

 An attempt to make a Google Code Prettify theme that looks like Sublime Text 2 Monokai Theme.

-Prettify.js can be downloaded from here: https://code.google.com/p/google-code-prettify/
+google-code-prettify (prettify.js) can be downloaded from here: https://code.google.com/p/google-code-prettify/

 ---